Funding for Seed Meetings - International cooperation in research between France and the UK [fr]

 - Meeting facilities: all selected meetings will be hosted within our premises in London (6 Cromwell Place, Kensington, London SW7 2JN).

 Experience shows that the best format for this type of meeting is as follows:

-- Day 2: participants work on the elaboration of the collaborative network within a European perspective (morning or the entire day).
+- Day 2: participants work on the elaboration of the collaborative network within a European perspective.

-Each application (between 8 and 20 attendees) must be led by an existing relationship between a scientist from a French research institution (universities, public research laboratories, private research institutions) and a scientist from a British research institution.
+Each application (between 8 and 20 attendees) must be led by an existing relationship between a researcher from a French institution (universities, public research laboratories, private research institutions) and a researcher from a British research institution.